-Norco's operations include three dairy production facilities in Raleigh and Lismore, New South Wales and Labrador, Queensland.
 Norco member farmers produce the milk product that supplies these facilities directly.
-Norco manufacturers a variety of dairy products under its own brand (see examples below) and provides contract-manufacturing facilities for other companies.
+Norco manufacturers a variety of dairy products under its own brand (see examples below) and provides contract-manufacturing facilities for other retail companies.

 Norco has two stockfeed mill operations, one in New South Wales and the other in Queensland.
 These operations provide on-farm delivery of manufactured stockfeeds and grains as an integral part of the customer service offering.
 We have a grain trade business based in Toowoomba, Queensland who trade grain within Australia across NSW and Qld.